-- Spray-paint the foam-core letters and the center of the O, including their inner and outer edges, to match the colors of your yarn.
+- Spray-paint the foam-core rectangles and the center of the O, including their inner and outer edges, to match the colors of your yarn.
 Let dry.

 - Starting on the back of each board, hot-glue a strand of yarn along the bottom edge.
 Begin wrapping the yarn around the boards horizontally until they are covered, securing the yarn on the back with hot glue as you go.
 Wrap the center of the O in the same way.
 Let dry.